-A If your KRX3 is already installed in your K3, turn to Using the Sub Receiver on page 46 for operating instructions.
+A If your KRX3A is already installed in your K3S or K3, turn to Using the Sub Receiver on page 50 for operating instructions.

-The KRX3 subreceiver features specifications identical to the main K3 receiver including up to five roofing filters and an independent, dedicated DSP system.
-The subreceiver can tune the same range of frequencies as the main receiver, including frequencies outside of the Amateur bands when it is equipped with the optional KBPF3 general coverage filter board.
+The KRX3A sub receiver features specifications identical to the main K3s or K3 receiver including up to five roofing filters and an independent, dedicated DSP system.
+The sub receiver can tune the same range of frequencies as the main receiver, including frequencies outside of the Amateur bands when it is equipped with the optional KBPF3 general coverage filter board.